famendola1/Worksheet-Digitalization/README.md

 * [Ruby 2.3+](https://www.ruby-lang.org/en/)
 * [Rails 5+](http://rubyonrails.org)

+## Gems

+* devise: We used the ruby gem devise to handle the admin data,collected through a form on the sign up page and later stored in the database with columns that are predefined by devise.
+* bootstrap: We used the ruby gem bootstrap to design and improve our site visually.
+* figaro: We used the ruby gem figaro to store the admin invitation code.

 ## Run on localhost
 First you will need to clone the project and go into its directory.
 ```git clone https://github.com/famendola1/Worksheet-Digitalization.git```